 In naming organic compounds, the functional group given the highest priority is the carboxylic acid group.
-The carbon where the other functional groups are attached is assigned numbers with the carbonyl carbon of the carboxylic acid group assigned as the carbon 1.
-In writing their name, the substituents are arranged in alphabetical order, regardless of their carbon number.
+The carbon where the other functional groups are attached is assigned numbers, with the carbonyl carbon of the carboxylic acid group assigned as the carbon 1.
+In writing their names, the substituents are arranged in alphabetical order, regardless of their carbon number.
 Below are some of the examples of mono and di-substituted carboxylic acid.

 Table 2: Examples of carboxylic acids with other substituents in the chain

-In cases where the compound has two carboxylic acid groups on both sides of the longest carbon chain, the suffix –dioic acid is added to the alkane name for the longest carbon chain.
+In cases where the compound has 2 carboxylic acid groups on both sides of the longest carbon chain, the suffix –dioic acid is added to the alkane name for the longest carbon chain.
 Below is the structure of butanedioic acid:

 Nucleophilic Acyl Substitution